tarzak/tabify/README.md

 ### tabify.add(tabObject)

-Add new tab object which stores needed information to tabs list.
+Add new tab object which stores needed information about files in tabs list.

 ### tabify.remove(fileName)